SamRotthier/Breakout_js/ReadMe.md

 Followed tutorial: https://udemy.com/course/create-javascript-game

-I deviated from the tutorial to make the code cleaner.
+I deviated from the tutorial to make the code cleaner and adding some better customisation.